donnat-homas123/google_assistant_openai/README.md

 # Speech Recognition with OpenAI and Flask

-This repository contains a simple web application that uses Flask, OpenAI, and the Google Speech Recognition API to enable real-time speech recognition.
+This repository contains a simple web application that uses Flask, OpenAI, and the "Google" Speech Recognition API to enable real-time speech recognition.
 The application captures audio from the user's microphone, sends it to the Google Speech Recognition API for recognition, and then processes the recognized text using OpenAI's GPT-3.5 model.
 The recognized text is displayed on the terminal.

 ## How it Works

 1. When the user clicks on the "Start Recording" button, the web application captures audio from the user's microphone using the `speech_recognition` library.
 2. The captured audio is sent to the Google Speech Recognition API for recognition, and the recognized text is extracted.
+3. If the recognized text contains the keyword "Google", it is sent to OpenAI's GPT-3.5 model using the `openai` Python library to generate a response.
+4. The generated response from OpenAI is converted to speech using the `gtts` library, and the audio file is saved.
-3. The recognized text is displayed on the terminal.
+5. The recognized text is displayed in the terminal and the audio response can be hear.

 ## Prerequisites